 We are still glad to inform you that we care so much about our visitors’ health.
 With this, Pamoja Tours and Travel has introduced a Mobile Testing system where our client can conveniently have him/herself tested while on the safari at a reasonable cost.
 Pamoja Tours and Travel has partnered with accredited laboratories to carry out Covid 19 testing in Uganda.
 The results can be out by 6 hours, 12 hours, or 24 hours depending on the level of need or Emergency

 Who should not Travel?

-People that have already tested positive for Covid19 are totally not allowed to travel until they fully recover and people with serious health illnesses are also excluded from travelling as they are at a high risk of contracting and spreading the virus.
+People that have already tested positive for Covid19 are totally not allowed to travel until they fully recover and people with serious health illnesses are also excluded from traveling as they are at a high risk of contracting and spreading the virus.

-But still Pamoja Tours and Travel advises you not to worry much and end up counseling your trip with us, instead you can just postpone and we have you another time.
+But still Pamoja Tours and Travel advises you not to worry much and end up counseling your trip with us, instead, you can just postpone and we have you another time.

 Safety measures to be taken by Pamoja Tours and Travel;

 - We assure our dear clients that all our safari vehicles poses a Temperature gun which will always be readily available.
 Sanitizers for both the clients and the car handles and seats are a must have.

 - All our staff members are subjected to Covid19 screening before getting in touch with our clients.

 - Vaccination certificates are a must have by all our staff members

 - It is a must for all our staff members to undergo through the Covid19 training so as to know about its effects and keep vigilant.